smeehan12/standalone-recast-tutorial/_episodes/02-makinganalysisbase.md

 ## Build it Yourself
 Here we will be working through the building of **your very own** release image on your local machine.
 Start by cloning the [atlas-sit/docker](https://gitlab.cern.ch/atlas-sit/docker) repository.

+### Building the Base Layer
-Once in that repository, go into the `slc6-atlasos` directory and build the image with a uniquely named tag using your name
+Once in the `atlas-sit` repository, go into the `slc6-atlasos` directory and build the image with a uniquely named tag using your name

 ~~~bash
 cd slc6-atlasos